powerapi-ng/joulehunter/README.md

                           condense repeated calls
   ```

-- Because there are a few rendering options now, you can load a previous profiling session using `--load-prev` - pyinstrument keeps the last 10 sessions.
+- Because there are a few rendering options now, you can load a previous profiling session using `--load-prev` - joulehunter keeps the last 10 sessions.

 - Hidden groups can also call back into application code, that looks like this: